 Intro leash

 We introduce a leash to our puppies around day three of being home.
 Up until that point, the puppies are still responsive and can’t run too fast.
 But once they start getting more energy and get more inquisitive, we use a Flexi-lead attached to the nylon collar to take the puppy outside.
 This accomplishes two goals.
 We don’t have to run after the puppy to get them to come inside and the puppy learns to deal with the pressure of having a leash attached to their collar.
-The gentle tugs on the leash and pressure when the puppy strains against the leash are great training for handling pressure as they get older.
+The gentle tugs on the leash and pressure when the puppy strains against the leash are great training.
+This helps pups learn to handle pressure.

 Intro to pressure and correction